firedev/firedev.github.io/_posts/2015-06-06-hello-jekyll.markdown

 there seem to be little left to the actual content creation.
 So this weekend I have decided to finally get back to blogging.

-I don't have much time having two kinds and being a freelancer.
+Having two kids and being a freelancer I don't have much time to fight technology.
 I don't want to mess with bloated Wordpress themes, plugins and exploits.
 Making my own blog on Ruby on Rails sounds tempting but I better concentrate on other things in life.

 Also forcing markdown on users in projects lately I wanted to write in markdown.
 And the options that came to mind were Jekyll which I wanted to try for a long